ParthTrilokchandani/SnowTrace/README.md

 <p align="center">
   <b>DISCLAIMER: This tool is for AUTHORIZED security testing and educational purposes ONLY.</b><br/>
   Unauthorized scanning of systems you do not own or have explicit written permission to test is illegal.
-Always obtain written authorization before conducting any reconnaissance.
+Always obtain written authorization before conducting any tests.
 </p>

 ---